joe-dorward/samples/tell_me_about_yourself_mindmap_v04.md

+In many ways, working as a Technical Writer is the perfect work for me.

 The primary purpose of this mindmap is to lay out (for myself) the answer to the "Tell me about yourself" request, and secondarily, to lay out (for myself) what I think about my skills, knowledge, and the kind of work I want to do.